Distributed Systems and Services

 Contact us

-If you are interested in collaborating with us or joining our research team, please contact Professor Jie Xu or Professor Karim Djemame.
+If you are interested in collaborating with us or joining our research team, please get in touch with Professor Jie Xu or Professor Karim Djemame.